 And what better platform than a speaking opportunity at India’s largest WordCamp!

-(With Solutions & Lessons Learnt From Them)
+The three problems that gave me sleepless nights (With Solutions & Lessons Learnt From Them)

 Finally, here are the three problems which I was talking about.
 So let’s begin with them one-by-one.